villekf/OMEGA/README.md

 ## Citations

 If you wish to use this software in your work, at the moment cite the GitHub page.
-This will most likely change soon though so check back here later.
+An article has been sent to peer review so this is expected to change in the near future.

 ## Acknowledgments